Berea College: Scholarships and work program

+In 2017 the Tax Cuts and Jobs Act enacted an excise tax of 1.4% of endowment incomes that exceed net assets of at least $500,000 per student.
+Due to the size of Berea's endowment and number of full-time enrolled students, this tax bill would have reduced the number of students it could serve.
+The Bipartisan Budget Act of 2018 provided an exemption for colleges and universities with fewer than 500 tuition-paying students, making Berea College exempt as it provides tuition-free education to all students.

 As a work college, Berea has a student work program in which all students work on campus 10 or more hours per week.
 Berea is one of nine federally recognized work colleges in the United States and one of two in Kentucky (Alice Lloyd College being the other) to have mandatory work study programs.
 Employment opportunities range from busing tables at the Boone Tavern Hotel, a historic business owned by the college, to leading campus tours for visitors and prospective students, or making brooms, ceramics and woven items in Student Craft.
 Other job duties include janitorial labor, building management, resident assistant, teaching assistant, food service, gardening and grounds keeping, information technology, woodworking, and secretarial work.
 Berea College has helped make the town a center for quality arts and crafts.

 As of 2022, students are paid an hourly wage from $5.60 to $8.60 by the college, based on the WLS ("Work, Learning, and Service") level attached to individual labor positions.
-The more complicated reality is that students, with various hourly rates depending on level of responsibility—and in combination with government grants—are actually making more than $30 per hour, with the bulk of that money going toward their tuition in the form of scholarship.
-A portion of it is returned to the students in the form of a tax-free paycheck to cover their incidentals and other expenses.
 The college regularly increases student pay on a yearly basis, but it has never been equivalent to the federal minimum wage in the school's history.
 Because of the scheduling demands of both an academic requirement and a labor requirement, students are not allowed to work at off-campus jobs.

+Folk dance

+Berea is widely known as a folk dance hub, teaching square, contra, English, and other kinds of movement.
+The college offers community folk dances most weekends.
+The campus has ten dance groups (including Middle Eastern, Swing, Latino, African, and hip hop), a minor in dance, and 25 dance classes.

+Physical education instructor Oscar Gunkler brought folk dance to Berea in the 1920s.
+The Berea College Country Dancers were founded in 1938 by Frank Smith.
+Berea's annual Christmas Country Dance School was started the same year by Smith and May Gadd, the first director of the Country Dance and Song Society.

+Berea's Country Dancers go on tour each semester and danced at the White House in 1963.
+Dance programs were established as part of the college's Health and Human Performance Department in 1995 by Susan Spalding.
+International dance caller and writer Bob Dalsemer is one of many who got his start at a Berea dance.